FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 Not much is known about Tao Jiu Wu Island, but it is hard to escape.[^2079] Ferries arrive once every ten years.[^1818] The actual area is near [Shelter Island](https://en.wikipedia.org/wiki/Shelter_Island_(Hong_Kong)).

-## 火山群島 (Huoshan Islands)
+## 火山群島 (Huo Shan Islands)

-[^2363]
+The Huo Shan Islands are fictional islands.

+### Geography
-Not much is known about the Huoshan Islands, other than the fact that it has an active volcano which smells like burnt soup when it erupts.
-Very few airlines are willing to send airplanes there.
+It has an active volcano with a reportedly burnt-soup-like odour during eruption.
+Therefore, very few airlines are willing to send airplanes there.[^2363]

+### Culture
+The island regularly holds e-sports competitions.[^2852]

+## 冰川群島 (Bing Chuan Islands)

+[^2852]
+The Bing Chuan Islands are fictional islands.
+The islands noticeably lack stationery stores.

+### Culture
+Annually, three days are designated as the Pen-Banning Festival (禁筆節), which prohibits anyone from writing using a pen.
+Offenders are shot to death.
+Workarounds include using forks to write instead.

 ## 過梧島 (Guo Wu Island)